-On Saturday, Gallaudet University has a chance to make history and most of the country won't even notice.
+On Saturday, Gallaudet University has a chance to make history and most of the country might not even notice.

 “We knew we were going to be pretty good this year,” coach Chuck Goldstein said.
 “It’s been an amazing journey along the way.
 You see some of the scores of the games and the fashion of how we win.
 Some of them aren’t pretty, but we find a way and it’s turned into almost an inspiring story.
 It’s something special.”

-Don't feel bad if you're not familiar with this story or with Gallaudet.
-The Division III program in Washington D.C. has been mired in football mediocrity for quite some time and has sashayed between being a club sport and NCAA sanctioned.
+Don’t feel bad if you’re not familiar with this story or with Gallaudet.
+The Division III program in Washington D.C. has mired in football mediocrity for quite some time and has sashayed between being a club sport and varsity status.

 That season also laid the foundation for this year by providing Gallaudet with a measure of disappointment.
 The Bison were 5-2, championship-focused and facing Castleton State College, the other top team in the conference.
-A win would have given the Bison a leg-up in the race for the conference title and a possible postseason berth.
+A win would have given the Bison the edge in the conference title race and a possible postseason berth.
 But they lost 28-20, on their home field, on homecoming.
-It was as disappointing a result as Gallaudet had ever suffered simply because a goal that had previously only been a dream had slipped through the Bison's grasp.
+It was as disappointing a result as Gallaudet had ever suffered simply because a goal that had previously only been a dream had slipped through the Bison’s grasp.

-As a result, Goldstein banned what he called the "C Word" – championship – from the Bison locker room.
+As a result, Goldstein banned what he called the “C Word” – championship - from the Bison locker room.
 And players became more dedicated.
-Twenty-five of the team's 54 players stayed on campus in the summer to work out and bond – a tremendous sacrifice since D-III players don't receive athletic scholarships and many had to endure financial hardship and "live on peanut butter and jelly sandwiches," according to senior fullback Michael Hantge.
+Twenty-five of the team’s 54 players stayed on campus in the summer to work out and bond.
+This was a tremendous sacrifice since D-III players don’t receive athletic scholarships and many had to endure financial hardship and “live on peanut butter and jelly sandwiches,” according to senior fullback Michael Hantge.

 But all of that paid off on Oct.
 5 in a 7-6 win against Mount Ida.
 Mount Ida, the defending conference champion, lined up for a game-winning 33-yard field goal with 15 seconds remaining and missed it, giving the Bison its fourth consecutive win and confidence the team hadn’t previously experienced.